Reading: Sight vocabulary vs. sight words

 Sight vocabulary is a part of the phonics method.
 It describes words that are stored in long-term memory and read automatically.
 Skilled fully-alphabetic readers learn to store words in long-term memory without memorization (i.e. a mental dictionary), making reading and comprehension easier.
 "Once you know the sound-based way to decode, your mind learns what words look like, even if you're not especially trying to do so".
 The process, called orthographic mapping, involves decoding, crosschecking, mental marking and rereading.
 It takes significantly less time than memorization.
 This process works for fully-alphabetic readers when reading simple decodable words from left to right through the word.
 Irregular words pose more of a challenge, yet research in 2018 concluded that "fully-alphabetic students" learn irregular words more easily when they use a process called hierarchical decoding.
 In this process, students, rather than decode from left to right, are taught to focus attention on the irregular elements such as a vowel-digraph and a silent-e; for example, break (b – r – ea – k), height (h – eigh – t), touch (t – ou – ch), and make (m – a – ke).
 Consequentially, they suggest that teachers and tutors should focus on "teaching decoding with more advanced vowel patterns before expecting young readers to tackle irregular words".
+Others recommend including high-frequency words (i.e. Fry word list) while teaching the "sound-symbol relations" (i.e. phonics).

 Fluency

-Fluency is ability to read orally with speed, accuracy, and vocal expression.
+Fluency is the ability to read orally with speed, accuracy, and vocal expression.
 The ability to read fluently is one of several critical factors necessary for reading comprehension.
 If a reader is not fluent, it may be difficult to remember what has been read and to relate the ideas expressed in the text to their background knowledge.
 This accuracy and automaticity of reading serves as a bridge between decoding and comprehension.

+One way to improve fluency is rereading (the student rereads a passage aloud several times with vocal expression).
+Another is assisted reading (the student visually reads a text while simultaneously hearing someone else fluently read the same text).

 Reading comprehension

 The NRP describes reading comprehension as a complex cognitive process in which a reader intentionally and interactively engages with the text.

+A US study published in 2024 found that English/language arts teachers across grades K-12 on average devote 23% of reading/language arts instruction to reading comprehension, however they are not regularly using research-based practices when helping students to understand text.

 The science of reading says that reading comprehension is heavily dependent on word recognition (i.e., phonological awareness, decoding, etc.) and oral language comprehension (i.e., background knowledge, vocabulary, etc.).
 Phonological awareness and rapid naming predict reading comprehension in second grade but oral language skills account for an additional 13.8% of the variance.

-It has also been found that sustained content literacy intervention instruction that gradually build thematic connections may help young children transfer their knowledge to related topics, leading to improved comprehension.
+It has also been found that sustained content literacy intervention instruction that gradually builds thematic connections may help young children transfer their knowledge to related topics, leading to improved comprehension.